INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 data.head()
 ```

-A thorough discussion regarding this dataset is given in the annex.
-We can
+A detailed description of this dataset is given in the appendix.
+As a reminder,
-recall what is the data science problem that one wants to solve using this
+the problem we are trying to solve with this dataset is to use measurements
-dataset.
-The idea is to use measurements from cheap sensors (GPS, heart-rate
+from cheap sensors (GPS, heart-rate monitor, etc.) in order to predict a
-monitor, etc.) in order to predict a cyclist power.
-Power can indeed be
+cyclist power.
+Power can indeed be recorded via a cycling power meter device,
-recorded via a cycling power meter device, but this device is rather expensive.
+but this device is rather expensive.

-We want to develop a predictive model to predict power from other data.
-However, instead of using blindly machine learning, we will introduce some
+Instead of using blindly machine learning, we will first introduce some flavor of
-flavor of classic mechanics: the Newton's second law.
+classic mechanics: the Newton's second law.

 $P_{meca} = (\frac{1}{2} \rho .
 SC_x .
 V_{a}^{2} + C_r . mg . \cos \alpha + mg . \sin \alpha + ma) V_d$

 where $\rho$ is the air density in kg.m$^{-3}$, $S$ is frontal surface of the
 cyclist in m$^{2}$, $C_x$ is the drag coefficient, $V_a$ is the air speed in
 m.s$^{-1}$, $C_r$ is the rolling coefficient, $m$ is the mass of the rider and
-bicycle in kg, $g$ is the gravitational constant which is equal to 9.81
+bicycle in kg, $g$ is the standard acceleration due to gravity which is equal
-m.s$^{-2}$, $\alpha$ is the slope in radian, $V_d$ is the rider speed in
+to 9.81 m.s$^{-2}$, $\alpha$ is the slope in radian, $V_d$ is the rider speed
-m.s$^{-1}$, and $a$ is the rider acceleration in m.s$^{-2}$.
+in m.s$^{-1}$, and $a$ is the rider acceleration in m.s$^{-2}$.

 This equation might look a bit complex at first but we can explain with words
-what are the different terms within the parenthesis.
-The first term is the
+what the different terms within the parenthesis are:
-power that a cyclist is required to produce to fight wind.
-The second term is
+- the first term is the power that a cyclist is required to produce to fight wind
-the power that a cyclist is required to produce to fight the rolling resistance
+- the second term is the power that a cyclist is required to produce to fight
-created by the tires on the floor.
-Then, the third term is the power that a
+  the rolling resistance created by the tires on the floor
-cyclist is required to produce to go up a hill (if the slope is positive; if
+- the third term is the power that a cyclist is required to produce to go up a hill if the
-the slope is negative the cyclist does not need to produce any power to go
+  slope is positive.
+If the slope is negative the cyclist does not need to
+  produce any power to go forward
-forward).
-Finally, the last term is the power that a cyclist is required to
+- the fourth and last term is the power that a cyclist requires to change his
-change is speed (i.e. acceleration).
+  speed (i.e. acceleration).

 We can simplify the model above by using the data that we have at hand.
 It
 would look like the following.